willbraun/gridlock/README.md

 Be mindful of what numbers you select for your opponent to use on their turn!

+# Settings

+- Grid Layout - how the numbers are displayed in the grid
+    - Classic - in order from 1 to 81
+    - Random - shuffled differently for a new challenge each game

 # Technologies Used

 React, JavaScript, HTML, CSS